kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 {{"URL.host":"myadmin.kazurayam.com", "profile":"MyAdmin_ProductionEnv"}
 ```

 The Test Case script can select 2 lines as a pair amongst others by looking at their *metadata*.
-You want to ignore the known different portions in the *metadata*, then the pairs will be identified by the common portions.
+I would ignore the known different portions in the *metadata* resulting a common portion.
+Taking the common portion as a key of lookup, I could find a pair or materials to compare.

-Difficult to understand? --- Well, I agree.
-But this is the best (flexible, expressive) method I could develop.
+Difficult to understand?
+Well, I agree.
+But this is the best flexible and expressive method I could develop.

-#### (4) The report generated
+#### (5) The report generated

-Once the Test Case finished, a HTML fill weill be generated at `store/MyAdmin_VisualTestingTwins-index.html`.
+Finally the Test Case will generate a HTML report of which path is `store/MyAdmin_VisualTestingTwins-index.html`.
 Please open it in any web browser.
 It renders a view of the stored 1 page, both in PNG screenshot and HTML page source.
 You can see an working example here: [pls.click here](https://kazurayam.github.io/VisualTestingInKatalonStudio_revive/store/MyAdmin_VisualTestingTwins-index.html)

 You can see a screenshot comparison result: Production Env - Diff - Development Env.